-For many years I’ve worked as a writer who specializes in PR and marketing and because of this, I understand the importance of choosing your words carefully.
-Certain words and phrases can shade your message or change the tone of what you’re saying, creating a particular impression in the minds of readers.
-These readers are often unaware of how this subtle choice of words affects their thinking or their interpretation of your story, product, website, etc.
+For many years, I’ve worked as a writer who specializes in PR and marketing and, because of this, I understand the importance of choosing your words carefully.
+Certain words and phrases can shade a message, or change the tone of what you’re saying, creating a particular impression in the minds of readers.
+Readers are often unaware of how a subtle choice of words affects their thinking or their interpretation of your writing.

-Think about that; they both mean the same thing, but the phrase “broke his silence” suddenly makes it seem so much more serious and dramatic.
-You think of Christian Bale sitting in his yoga room meditating quietly for three days, keeping mum about the entire ordeal as if having a religious experience that transcends this mundane occurrence, before deciding to share with us with his well-chosen speech.
+Think about this use of words; they both mean the same thing, but the phrase “broke his silence” suddenly makes it seem so much more serious and dramatic.
+You think of Christian Bale sitting in his yoga room meditating quietly for three days, having a religious experience that transcends his mundane existence, before deciding to share with us with his well-chosen speech.
 When someone “breaks their silence,” their words may seem more important and weightier.
-On the other hand, the phrase “spoke to the media” sounds bland and boring and draws little interest, so that phrase is often used sparingly in these types of stories.
+On the other hand, when someone just “speaks to the media,” it’s bland and boring and draws little interest to their words.

-The writers of Watchtower literature no doubt understand this, and they often use carefully selected wording in their literature to convey their message.
-I wouldn’t expect anything less from a religion, but as said above, typically a reader isn’t paying attention to the shading or implication of certain words; they walk away with an impression or idea because of what they’ve read without realizing how their thinking has been influenced by a few choice words alone.
+The writers of Watchtower literature no doubt understand this, as they often use carefully selected wording in their literature to convey a message and advance their agenda.
+I wouldn’t expect anything less from a religion, but as said, typically a reader isn’t paying attention to the shading or implication of certain words; they walk away with an impression or idea because of what they’ve read without realizing how their thinking has been influenced by a few choice words alone.

 Ahead or Behind, But Never Equal

 While I often come across these carefully selected words that are used to color the thinking of the readers of Jehovah’s Witness literature, it’s how they talk about women in their own homes that I find especially offensive.
 According to Jehovah’s Witnesses, a woman needs to be careful about competing with her husband if she does not fulfill her god-given role as a submissive wife.
-Their literature implies quite carefully that a woman needs to be subordinate to her husband, and anything less than that is an outright competition, or quest to dominate her husband.
+Their literature implies, quite carefully, that a woman needs to be subordinate to her husband, and anything else is an outright competition, or quest to dominate her husband.

 Consider the November 2013 Awake magazine, which says in part: